Aphrodite Gold Project

 Figure 1: Location, Aphrodite and Mulwarrie Gold Projects in Western Australia

-The Aphrodite Gold deposit is covered by five contiguous mining leases 100% owned by Aphrodite Gold, a subsidiary of Spitfire Materials Limited.
-All five tenements have been granted a 21-year life, with the earliest expiry date in 2028.
+The Aphrodite gold deposit is covered by five contiguous Mining Leases, 100% owned by Aphrodite Gold, a subsidiary of Spitfire Materials Limited.
+All five tenements have been granted for a 21-year life, with the earliest expiry date in 2028.

-The Company also has been granted one exploration licence, two prospecting licences and three Miscellaneous Licences within proximity to the mining leases.
+The Company has also been granted one Exploration Licence, two Prospecting Licences and three Miscellaneous Licences, all located within close proximity to the Mining Leases.

-The Aphrodite mineralisation is situated in the Kalgoorlie Terrance of the Yilgarn Craton, and within the Bardon tectonic Zone – a high-straight zone in supracrustal rocks extending about 120km north of Kalgoorlie.
+The Aphrodite mineralisation is situated in the Kalgoorlie Terrane of the Yilgarn Craton, and within the Bardon Tectonic Zone – a high-straight zone in supracrustal rocks extending about 120km north of Kalgoorlie.

-The world-renowned Golden Mile has produced over 50 million ounces of gold alone and KCGM’s Super Pit continues to produce about 800,000 ounces of gold each year.
+The world-renowned Golden Mile in Kalgoorlie has produced over 50 million ounces of gold alone, and KCGM’s Super Pit operation continues to produce about 800,000 ounces of gold each year.

-Gold mineralisation within the Aphrodite Gold Project area was first discovered in 1996 when Goldfields Limited drill-tested a 1200 metre-long supergene gold anomaly identified during a calcrete sampling program the previous year.
-The first significant intersection returned from this drilling program was 10 metres at 8.6 grams per tonne (g/t) gold from within the area’s weathered bedrock (saprolite), above what was subsequently labelled the Alpha zone.
+Gold mineralisation within the Aphrodite Gold Project area was first discovered in 1996 when Goldfields Limited drill-tested a 1,200m-long supergene gold anomaly identified during a calcrete sampling program the previous year.
+The first significant intersection returned from this drilling program was 10m at 8.6 grams per tonne (g/t) gold from within the area’s weathered bedrock (saprolite), above what was subsequently labelled the Alpha zone.